appium/appium/docs/en/writing-running-appium/tutorial/swipe/ios-picker-wheels-mobile.md

 ## iOS pickerWheels: Slow 'mobile:selectPickerWheelValue' example

-If '.setValue()' fails then 'mobile: selectPickerWheelValue' helper could be used as a workaround.
+If `.setValue()` fails then 'mobile: selectPickerWheelValue' helper could be used as a workaround.

 This mobile method allows to select the next or the previous picker